LamaKhaledd/Web/README.md

 ## 🌾 Features
 <strong>1.
-Community Gardens:<\strong> Directory of gardens with locations, available plots, and growing conditions to help users join local gardening. <br>
+Community Gardens:</strong> Directory of gardens with locations, available plots, and growing conditions to help users join local gardening. <br>
 <strong>2.
-Crop Planning and Tracking:<\strong> Tools for planning and monitoring activities like crop rotations, schedules, and harvests.<br>
+Crop Planning and Tracking:</strong> Tools for planning and monitoring activities like crop rotations, schedules, and harvests.<br>
 <strong>3.
-Knowledge Sharing:<\strong> Library of guides and tutorials from experienced gardeners and organizations.<br>
+Knowledge Sharing:</strong> Library of guides and tutorials from experienced gardeners and organizations.<br>
 <strong>4.
-Material Exchange:<\strong> Platform for sharing resources such as tools, seeds, compost, and surplus produce.<br>
+Material Exchange:</strong> Platform for sharing resources such as tools, seeds, compost, and surplus produce.<br>
 <strong>5.
-Volunteer Coordination:<\strong> Organizes volunteers for garden maintenance, events, and workshops.<br>
+Volunteer Coordination:</strong> Organizes volunteers for garden maintenance, events, and workshops.<br>
 <strong>6.
-Local Partnership Integration:<\strong> Connects with local nurseries, farms, and organizations to promote their products and events.<br>
+Local Partnership Integration:</strong> Connects with local nurseries, farms, and organizations to promote their products and events.<br>

 For more details on Additional features 🐞 visit the <a href="https://github.com/Mohammad-Aker/GreenThumb/wiki">Wiki</a> section.